-Of all the weird things I've written, the one where I asked psychics to connect with my non-existent dead sister provoked the strongest reactions.
-While I received some supportive messages, a lot of people also decided I was a horrible person, my favourite being the woman who sent me a 436-word rant about how "your heart mind [sic] is closed and your intentions are impure and your eye are blind and your ears are deaf."
+Of all the weird things I've written, the one where I asked psychics to connect with my nonexistent dead sister provoked the strongest reactions.
+While I received some supportive messages, a lot of people also decided I was a horrible person, my favorite being the woman who sent me a 436-word rant about how "your heart mind [sic] is closed and your intentions are impure and your eye are blind and your ears are deaf."

 I think I'm doing OK for being blind and deaf with impure intentions, but it hurts when someone says my heart mind is closed.
 Also, as I was researching my original story, I realized there was a lot more to the psychic world than talking to the dearly departed—there are an astounding number of methods for tapping into the past, present, and future via natural talents, cards, pendulums, and other props, for example.
-Since I'd only seen a narrow slice of the psychic profession, I was curious to experience more of it first-hand.
+Since I'd only seen a narrow slice of the psychic profession, I was curious to experience more of it firsthand.
 Would other psychics be as janky as the four I went to last time?
 Are some parts of the psychic world more legit than others?
 What's a psychic channelling, anyway?

-Conveniently enough, the annual GTA Psychic Fair, a three-day event celebrating all things metaphysical and otherworldly at the International Centre in Mississauga, was right around the corner.
-The centre also happened to be hosting an antique car show and Croc warehouse sale when I went on Halloween Day but I waltzed passed those to Hall 6, where I shelled out a $15 entrance fee in hopes of broadening my psychic horizons.
+Conveniently enough, the annual GTA Psychic Fair, a three-day event celebrating all things metaphysical and otherworldly at the International Centre in Mississauga, Southern Ontario, was right around the corner.
+The center also happened to be hosting an antique car show and Croc warehouse sale when I went on Halloween Day but I waltzed passed those to Hall 6, where I shelled out a $15 entrance fee in hopes of broadening my psychic horizons.

 As I did my first round of the tables, about three-quarters of which were occupied, I was bombarded with pamphlets offering everything from psychic surgery to all-natural, non-cancer-causing deodorant.
 Posters were tacked to the backs of the empty booths and covered topics like alien abduction (symptoms include memory loss and sperm extraction) and the powers of crystal skulls.
 The few dozen people in the crowd seemed to be primarily middle-aged women, but the psychics were a fairly even split gender-wise, and I was surprised at how many accepted credit card payments.
 Everyone had qualifications that ranged from being born with a veil of skin over their eyes to certificates from schools across the continent.
 Everyone was probably violating copyright law when it came to the graphics and photos on their banners.